John Sheridan (Babylon 5): Season 4

-When Earth Force ships destroyed five refugee ships carrying 2,000 civilians per ship, Sheridan began a campaign to topple Clark's administration.
+When Earthforce ships destroyed five refugee ships carrying 2,000 civilians per ship, Sheridan began a campaign to topple Clark's administration.
 He first led a task force to Proxima III to break the blockade of the planet.
 Following the breaking of that blockade, Sheridan then headed towards Earth.
-Sheridan's old ship, the Agamemnon, showed up and joined with his forces.
+Sheridan's old ship, the Agamemnon, showed up and joined his side.
 While touring the Agamemnon, Sheridan received a message from Michael Garibaldi that his father had been captured by Clark's forces, and asked him to come to Mars.
 Garibaldi, under the PsiCop Alfred Bester's influence, had set a trap for Sheridan.
 Immediately after arriving on Mars, Sheridan was captured by Clark's forces.
-In the episode "Intersections in Real Time" he was interrogated and tortured by Earth Force interrogators.
+In the episode "Intersections in Real Time," he was questioned and tortured by Earthforce interrogators.
 Sheridan was able to successfully resist them despite intensive drug and psychological pressure.
 After Bester released Garibaldi from his telepathic conditioning, Sheridan was rescued.

 The White Star fleet encounters a battle group of Advanced Destroyers (sent to engage the regular break-away Earthforce Alliance Destroyers), enhanced with Shadow technology.
-Susan Ivanova is mortally wounded when her command ship, the White Star 2, collides with debris from one of the destroyed enemy vessels “Between The Darkness And The Light”.
+Susan Ivanova was mortally wounded when her command ship, the White Star 2, collided with debris from one of the destroyed enemy vessels in "Between The Darkness And The Light".

-In the episode "Endgame" Sheridan was able to use telepaths to disable most of the loyalist Earthforce Alliance ships, stationed at Mars - this saved many thousands of lives on both sides.
+In the episode "Endgame," Sheridan was able to use telepaths to disable most of the loyalist Earthforce Alliance ships, stationed at Mars, saving many thousands of lives on both sides.
 Sheridan then took the fleet to Earth.
 Seeing that their fortunes had changed, the resistance on Earth went to arrest Clark, but Clark committed suicide before he could be captured, but not before he had input codes to the Earth defense network satellites, causing them to turn their weapons against the planet.
-All warships: loyalist, break-away & alien support vessels combine to destroy the satellites and finally end the threat to Earth.
+All warships from either side combined to destroy the satellites and finally end the threat to Earth.

-Under political pressure from the remnants of the Earth Alliance government, Sheridan resigned his EarthForce commission.
-In the episode "Rising Star" Clark's successor President Luchenko offered amnesty for all who followed Sheridan, as well as allowing Sheridan to retain his military pension and leave with full honors.
+Under political pressure from the remnants of the Earth Alliance government, Sheridan resigned his Earthforce commission.
+In the episode "Rising Star," Clark's successor, President Luchenko, offered amnesty for all who followed Sheridan, as well as allowing Sheridan to retain his military pension and leave with full honors.
 The next day, the President gave a press conference.

 During that same press conference Delenn and G'Kar addressed the gathering.
-It was at this press conference that she announced that the members of the League of Non-Aligned Worlds had voted to dissolve that body, and enter into a new Interstellar Alliance.
+Delenn announced that the members of the League of Non-Aligned Worlds had voted to dissolve that body, and enter into a new Interstellar Alliance.
 To the shock of the Earth Alliance government, Sheridan was named the first President of the Interstellar Alliance.
 Sheridan and Delenn returned to Babylon 5.
 The couple were married at this time.